DBCDK/meta-extractor/README.md

 The script assumes that pdf files are named filename.pdf, and will output a corresponding filename.txt

+### 3. **Splitting data set**
-### 3. Divide data into training, validation and test sets
+Divide data into training, validation and test sets

-To divide the data into training, validation and test sets use the script `train-test-val -t path/to/output/texts/ -m path/to/metadata/`
+Remember to split your data into training, validation and possible also test sets.

+### 4. **Build prompt-answers pairs**:
+Create prompt-answer pairs for training and validation the model.

+To build the prompt conversations for training you can use the script.

+`build_prompt -t path/to/texts -m path/to/metadata/ -p src/meta_extractor/data/prompt_production.json -o conversations.jsonl`

 Where
--t is the folder with the extracted texts from pdfs, -m is the folder with the json metadata with either English or Danish key names, assuming the json are named pid.json for English and pid_dan.json for danish.
+-t is the folder with the extracted texts from pdfs, -m is the folder with the json metadata files,
---train is the train ratio (default: 0.8)
---val is the val ratio (default: 0.1)
---test is the test ratio (default: 0.1)
---seed is the random seed (default: 42)
---move will move the files into the created folders instead of copying them if added.

-The script will create three folders in the texts and metadata folders named train, val and test and copy the files into these folders.
+-p is the path to the prompt you want to use
+-o is the path to the output file that will be saved with the conversations

+e.g.
+`build_prompt -t src/meta-extractor/example-data/texts/train -m src/meta-extractor/example-data/metadata/train -p src/meta_extractor/data/prompt_production.json -o conversations_train.jsonl`
+or
+`build_prompt -t src/meta-extractor/example-data/texts/test -m src/meta-extractor/example-data/metadata/test -p src/meta_extractor/data/prompt_production.json -o conversations_test.jsonl`

+### 5. **Model Training**: Use the Gemma3 model architecture and fine-tune it on your dataset.